 Chemical zirconia is produced through the chemical reaction of caustic soda with zircon sand, followed by various chemical processes.

 Zirconia is a very hard material with an extremely high melting point.
 It is chemically stable at high temperatures, oxide ion-conductive and abrasion and corrosion-resistant.
-These properties make it highly valuable in a broad range of industries such as refractories, investment casting, advanced ceramics, dental ceramics, brake pads, catalytic convertors, and, in its cubic, polished form, as an inexpensive alternative to diamonds.
+These properties make it highly valuable in a broad range of industries such as refractories, investment casting, advanced ceramics, fuel cells, dental ceramics, brake pads, catalytic convertors, and, in its cubic, polished form, as an inexpensive alternative to diamonds.

 Fused zirconia is made from zircon also called zirconium silicate.
 It has the chemical formula